 This Hot Crab Spinach Dip in Baked French Dip Bread Bowl is a wholesome party dip that's ideal for your St. Patrick’s Day party or any get together!

-First, it goes with the green holiday theme.
+This dip is perfect for any party with a green theme.
 It can be made last minute and it's good for you, too.

 This easy dip recipe is from my frequent contributor, Holly Clegg's, Gulf Coast Favorites cookbook.
 It will surely become a go to favorite for all your parties, not just St. Patrick’s Day.

-After all, who doesn't love hot crab dip or not spinach dip?
+After all, who doesn't love hot crab dip and spinach dip?

 This recipe combines both favorites, adds a little heat (literally and with a little cayenne pepper), and serves it up in a bread bowl.